The Excel menu contains a separate ribbon for SpreadsheetConverter. This is the online help page for that ribbon menu.

 Use the Choose File Format setting to specify whether you want the converted web page to be generated for ASP.Net or Classic ASP.

-The Notification Center helps us communicate new features to you without the use of e-mails, blogs or newsletters.
+The announcements in the Notification Center help us communicate new features to you without the use of e-mails, blogs or newsletters.
 Read more about the Notification Center and how to use it.

 Use the Help menu to research any problems you might have.

-The History List contains your most recently converted spreadsheets.
+When the History List is shown in the task pane, it contains your most recently converted spreadsheets.

-The SpreadsheetConverter task pane is pretty wide and can occupy a significant portion of the screen.
-The Taskpane menu allows you to Show the task pane when you need it and Hide it when it’s no longer needed.
+The SpreadsheetConverter task pane is pretty wide and can occupy a significant portion of the screen in Excel.
+The Task Pane section of the SpreadsheetConverter menu allows you to Show the task pane when you need it and Hide it when it’s no longer needed.